 When spiral columns are reinforced with closely and uniformly spaced spiral reinforcement, they are also known as spiral columns.

-Mostly the spiral columns are providing to support in the transverse direction and prevent the column from barreling.
+Mostly the spiral columns provide support in the transverse direction and prevent the column from barreling.
 Spirally reinforced columns generally consist of 6 bars as longitudinal reinforcement.

 6. Composite Column